 But once you hit the maximum out of pocket, you'll have no more medical expenses through the end of the year.

 Here's another “pro” for Medicare Advantage: Some people are already on a plan at work and they find out that the Medicare plan is available through that insurance company.
 That's fine to enroll in that company's plan, but please just make sure that you understand how it works.
-Because most Medicare Advantage plans work a little bit differently, especially for medications, then your work plan does.
+Because most Medicare Advantage plans work a little differently, especially for medications, then your work plan does.

 Also, another popular benefit that many Medicare Advantage plans offer is extra benefits.

 That is benefits that are not covered by original Medicare.
 Now, these extra benefits can be transportation, vision, dental, hearing, gym memberships.
-Some of the plans even allow you to go to a skilled nursing facility without that three-day hospital stay.
+Some plans even allow you to go to a skilled nursing facility without that three-day hospital stay.

 To give a fair comparison of Medicare Advantage vs Medigap lets take a look at the cons of Medicare Advantage.

 First of all, Medicare Advantage is usually limited to a local network of doctors and you have less choice.

 Let me give you an example that's pertinent to where I used to live in San Diego.
 We had a healthcare system called Scripps.
 There are different Scripps medical groups and clinics all over San Diego.
 For example, Scripps Coastal, Scripps Clinic, Scripps Mercy, etc.

 A lot of people don't realize that your ability to see a specialist is based on the group that your primary care physician is located in.

 For example, if your primary care physician is at Scripps Coastal and you have a podiatrist at Scripps Clinic, and you have an ophthalmologist at Scripps Mercy, you will probably not be able to see all of those doctors.